biodiversitycellatlas/bca-website/README.md

 # Copy the .env.template to .env
 cp .env.template .env

-# Start Docker Compose to locally deploy the web app
+# Start Podman Compose to locally deploy the web app
-# - Prepares and downloads all Docker containers and starts the containers
+# - Prepares, downloads and starts all containers
-# - `-d`: starts the Docker containers in detached mode
+# - `-d`: starts the containers in detached mode
 # - `--build web`: rebuilds the web image if needed (for instance, new Python
 #   dependencies in `requirements.txt`)
 podman compose up -d --build web